RP2K: A Large-Scale Retail Product Dataset for Fine-Grained Image Classification: Related work

 \subsection{Retail product dataset}

-Retail product detection/recognition has been widely-studied due to its basic role in automatic retailing industry.
-Even before the deep learning dominant computer vision, researchers have investigated recognition algorithms on various retail products datsets for decades.
-For example, SOIL-47~\cite{soil-47} dataset contains only 47 categories and 987 images which were acquired under different geometry of light sources.
-Grozi-120~\cite{grozi-120} is proposed for recognizing groceries in physical retail store, which contains 120 grocery product categories and 11,870 images.
-Similarly, the supermarket product dataset~\cite{supermarket} focuses on fruit and vegetable classification, containing 15 categories and 2,633 images.
+Even before deep learning dominated the majority tasks of computer vision, researchers have investigated recognition algorithms on retail products for decades.
+A number of retail product datasets have also been proposed to support the research.
+For example, SOIL-47~\cite{soil-47} dataset contains 47 categories and 987 images which were acquired under different geometry of light sources.
+Grozi-120~\cite{grozi-120} was proposed for recognizing groceries in physical retail store.
+It contains 120 grocery product categories and 11,870 images.
+Similarly, the supermarket product dataset~\cite{supermarket} focuses on fruit and vegetable classification, which contains 15 categories and 2,633 images.
 There are many other similar datasets~\cite{george2014recognizing,varol2015toward,karlinsky2017fine,varol2015toward}, and we refer the reader to the survey~\cite{santra2019comprehensive} for a comprehensive list of retail product datasets.
-Those early datasets usually have less than 20,000 images and may not work well on today's data-demanding deep learning model.
-Thus, here we briefly review some of the recently-released datasets that are most relevant to ours.
+Those early datasets usually have less than 20,000 images and may not suitable for today's data-demanding deep learning model.
+Here we review some recent datasets that are most relevant to ours.

 \textbf{RPC dataset}~\cite{wei2019rpc} is a large-scale dataset proposed for automatic checkout.
 It contains 200 categories and 83,739 images.
-Each image includes different number of products, from 3 to 20, based on their clutter mode.
-Since bounding boxes and labels are provided for each object in each image, it could also provide more than 400k single-object images for object recognition task.
-However, since the images were captured under controlled lighting and clean background, this dataset may not able to reflect the real-life scenario of product recognition on shelves.
+Each image includes a different number of products (from 3 to 20) based on their clutter mode.
+Since bounding boxes and labels are provided for each object in each image, it also yield 400k single-object images for object recognition task.
+However, the images were captured under controlled lighting and clean background, thus this dataset may not able to reflect the real-life scenario of product recognition on shelves.

 \textbf{Take Goods from Shelves (TGFS)}~\cite{hao2019take} dataset is a object detection/recognition dataset for automatic checkout.
-Unlike RPC dataset captured in laboratory environment, TGFS dataset use images collected from real self-service vending machines.
-Thus, the images are closer to the checkout system in natural environment.
-Yet, it contains only 30K images from 24 fine-grained and 3 coarse classes, and the resolution of each image is 480 x 640, which limit the usage of this dataset.
+Unlike RPC dataset captured in laboratory environment, TGFS dataset use images collected from self-service vending machines.
+Thus, the image distribution is closer to the checkout system in natural environment.
+Yet, it contains only 30K images from 24 fine-grained and 3 coarse classes, and the resolution of each image is 480 x 640, limiting the usage of this dataset.